-Terén’s core program will create its own stagings of various production difficulty levels, instead of having its own ensemble, will be provided by guest authors, theatre groups and art collectives.
+Terén’s core programme offers original stagings of various production difficulty levels provided by guest authors, theatre groups and art collectives.

 Terén is building an aesthetic diversity instead of relying on a singular aesthetic.
-It investigates the borders in which contemporary theatre moves and what tools it can choose to communicate.
+It investigates the borders in which contemporary theatre moves and which tools it can choose to communicate.

 Terén creates a space for the conception of staging projects, overlapping into musical and dramatic forms, performative concerts, performances, happenings, events, public space interventions, and other formats of artistic communication in which people meet to lead a lively dialogue.